brentishere41848/Vlaamse-Codex/docs/05_security_and_safety.md

 # 05 — Security & Safety Notes

-Even if this is a parody project, the moment you can execute `.plats` files you have a real code execution system.
+Even if this is an educational/toy project, the moment you can execute `.plats` files you have a real code execution system.

 ## Treat `.plats` as code, not as data